siddh30/Amazon-Sentiment-Analysis/docs/README.md

 2. In our second approach, amongst Logistic regression, Decision Trees and Support Vector Machines, the highest accuracy of 0.8644 was achieved by Logistic Regression when samples of our review_body feature were passed through Countvectorizer() with ngram=(1,2) and the classifier having parameters like maximum iteration=500, C=0.1, random_state=40, and solver=’newton-cg.’
 On the flip side, our KNN model was comparatively faster but achieved a score of 0.578.

-3. Our custom-built Naïve Bayes model in approach 3 achieved an accuracy of 0.909 which is the highest among all all approaches.
+3. Our custom-built Naïve Bayes model in approach 3 achieved an accuracy of 0.909 which is the highest among all our approaches.
 But has a large computational time.

 4. In our last approach we find ways to deal with our dataset which consists of more than 3 million records of books and reviews.
 Using Pyspark, we trained our model (logistic regression) and it achieved an accuracy of 66.667% on our test data.
 Another way of dealing with big data was to construct a custom loop which created models and generated predictions for different batches of data.
 Accuracies with one of these batches hit above 90%.